alf-p-steinbach/A-biggish-Cpp17-linked-lists-tutorial/README.md

 ---
 #### Best practically guaranteed resolution = 0.02 seconds.

-Any practically useful timer must give at least two to three siginificant digits for a time measurement in the seconds or tens of seconds range.
+Any practically useful timer must give at least two to three significant digits for a time measurement in the seconds or tens of seconds range.
 And any timer provided by a successful general C++ implementation must be practically useful.
 Thus, with any of the successful general C++ implementations — those for desktop systems and higher, like g++, g++-compatible clang, MSVC, and MSVC-compatible Intel — one is practically guaranteed a resolution of 1/50ᵗʰ of a second.

 However, as exemplified earlier one may encounter resolutions of just 1/64ᵗʰ of a second.